God image in Negev Desert rock art

 God figurines from the Fertile Crescent

-Fig.1 God figurines from Fertile Crescent, left to right: Pharaoh Narmer Egypt, Hadad – Phoenicia, Teshub – Kingdom of the Hittites, Baal – Canaan, Negev Desert rock art Israel, Milky Way image projected on the globe.
-Such posture refers in literature as a “smiting god”.
-Notice their resemblance to the Milky Way image.
+Fig.1 God figurines from the Fertile Crescent, left to right: Pharaoh Narmer (Egypt), Hadad (Phoenicia), Teshub (Kingdom of the Hittites), Baal (Canaan), Negev Desert rock art (Israel), and the Milky Way image projected on the globe.
+This posture is referred to in the literature as the “smiting god.”
+Notice the correspondence with the Milky Way image.

 Conclusion